FYI Legislation and FAQ

 How many young people will this program serve annually?

 The National Youth in Transition Database report indicates that 20% of 19-year-old alumni (1,576) and 28% of 21-year-old alumni (1,991) experience homelessness.
-Given these figures, the FSHO Coalition estimates that approximately 2,000 youth people who are leaving foster care could benefit from FSHO/FUP for youth.
+Given these figures, the FSHO Coalition estimates that approximately 2,000 young people who are leaving foster care could benefit from FSHO/FUP for youth.

 It is certainly the case that many young people have been failed by the system and as such, these young people are currently homeless.
 PCWAs must begin to work with their local homeless service providers and identify young people who can be brought back into the fold of the public child welfare system and provided with appropriate services to prepare for access to independent apartments through FYI.
 The FSHO Coalition anticipates that fewer young people will turn to the streets due to the predictability and stability that FYI will create for older youth in care.